 The Butterfly and the Flower was an email received in October 2007.
 The origination is apparently "funspirations."
 A Google search showed it to be some sort of Yahoo group.
-I've used a little of the artwork from the original email (with some reconstruction and special effects added) and have edited the wording and the flow of the text.
+I have used a little of the artwork from the email (with some reconstruction and special effects added) and have edited the wording and the flow of the text.
 But the intent of the lesson remains intact, a philosophy I wholeheartedly share, though struggle to remember.

 Once there was a man who asked God for a flower . . . .